-In the Ethics and Values concentration, students discover the manner in which our ethics and values impinge on the rest of our lives.
+In the Critical & Creative Thinking, MA (MA CCT) with a concentration in Ethics & Values program, students discover the manner in which our ethics and values impinge on the rest of our lives.

 University of Nebraska online courses are taught by expert faculty who embody the qualities resulting from research experience and professional/field experience.
 Students learn from faculty with a variety of backgrounds, many of whom are published researchers in their fields.
 NU faculty who teach online do so in a way that enables maximum learning and because technology provides students with maximum access to education.

 Students must complete 30 credit hours, including the following requirements:

 This course is the foundational introductory course for the Master of Arts in Critical and Creative Thinking program (MA CCT).
 It focuses on the development of students’ skills as critical thinkers and creative problem solvers as well as the cultivation of students’ capacity to recognize and leverage tools, resources, and ideas towards finding innovative solutions to everyday problems.

 Course Number: CACT 8090